-Mr. Quqqiaq: Thank you, Mr. Speaker. (interpretation) Good day to my constituents in Kugaaruk and Taloyoak, and visitors in the gallery.
-Welcome.
+Mr. Quqqiaq: Thank you, Mr. Speaker. (interpretation) Good day to my constituents in Kugaaruk and Taloyoak, and I welcome the visitors in the gallery.

 (interpretation ends) Thank you, Mr. Speaker.
-I rise today to acknowledge the comments made by my colleague from Kugluktuk earlier this week regarding health services and how his community it being impacted.
+I rise today to acknowledge the comments made by my colleague from Kugluktuk earlier this week regarding health services and how his community is being impacted.